tobealive/docs/docs/concepts/sum-types.md

 The compiler understands that inside the `if` block, the `width` variable is of type `int`, since the condition of the `if` block checks that `width is int`.

 If `width` is a mutable identifier, it would be unsafe if the compiler smart casts it without a warning.
-That's why you have to declare a `mut` before the `is` expression:
+That is why you have to declare a `mut` before the `is` expression:

 ```v play
 type Width = int | string